-- National targets and objectives including the Strategic Policing Requirement; - The priorities within the police and crime plan and any likely changes to these for 2016/17; - The outcome of public consultation; - The plans and policies of other partner agencies relating to community safety and crime reduction; - The policy of the Government on public spending as set out by the chancellor in the 2015 Comprehensive Spending Review and the funding framework that arises from this; - The medium term financial obligations; - Prudent use of the financial reserves; - The constant drive for continuous improvement and value for money, and; - The commitment to support the strategic Alliance with West Mercia PCC and the delivery of existing savings plans.
+- National targets and objectives including the Strategic Policing Requirement; - The priorities within the police and crime plan and any likely changes to these for 2017/18; - The outcome of public consultation; - The plans and policies of other partner agencies relating to community safety and crime reduction; - The policy of the Government on public spending as set out by the chancellor in the 2015 Comprehensive Spending Review and the funding framework that arises from this; - The medium term financial obligations; - Prudent use of the financial reserves; - The constant drive for continuous improvement and value for money, and; - The commitment to support the strategic Alliance with West Mercia PCC and the delivery of existing savings plans.

-The PCC agreed a 2016/17 net revenue budget of $\pounds$ 96.1m which includes the use of $\pounds$ 5.0m of reserves resulting in a budget requirement of $\pounds$ 91.1m.
-The budget is funded by $\pounds$ 53.6m of government funding, which has reduced by a further 0.5% ( $\pounds$ 0.3m) compared to 2015/16.
-The remaining funding, $\pounds$ 37.5m, comes from the council tax through the precept, which has increased by 1.99% compared to 2015/16.
+The PCC agreed a 2017/18 net revenue budget of £97.3m which includes the use of £6.2m of reserves resulting in a budget requirement of £91.1m.
+The budget is funded by £53.0m of government funding, which has reduced by a further 1.3% (£0.7m) compared to 2016/17.
+The remaining funding, £38.1m, comes from the council tax through the precept, which remains unchanged from 2016/17.

 Since 2010, Police Forces have faced significant reductions in resources because of the government's austerity programme, whilst at the same time the nature of crime and its consequent demands have changed significantly, particularly regarding cyber crime, child sex exploitation and terrorism.
 During the period of the previous and current Comprehensive Spending Review Warwickshire has implemented spending reductions of £28.2m.
-In addition an Invest to Save fund has been established to enable future savings delivery with minimal adverse impact on service provision.
+In addition an Invest to Save fund has been established to enable future savings delivery and to help organisational reform.

 The cost of the workforce makes up approximately 80% of the budget, therefore the factors that affect this are closely monitored.
-This will include the cost of the inflation linked pay award, which is assumed to be in line with the government's intentions and constrained at 1% over the period to 2019/20.
-After considering other changes beyond our control such as increase in National Insurance resulting from the Pension Act and implementation of the Apprentice Levy and other inflationary pressures on the purchase of goods and services overall pay and price inflation is assumed to be 1.5%.
+This will include the cost of the inflation linked pay award, which is assumed to be in line with the government's intentions and constrained at 1% over the period to 2019/20, along with other changes beyond our control such as increases in National Insurance resulting from the Pension Act and other inflationary pressures on the purchase of goods and services.